eladjmc/IISWebApplication/README.md

 Microsoft machine - This guide deployed with Windows Server 2019.

-This project was written using Microsoft Visual Studio 2019 and C# ASP.NET 5.0 core, other versions mat not work.
+This project was written using Microsoft Visual Studio 2019 and C# ASP.NET 5.0 core, other versions may not work properly.

-Note .NET versions must be the same on the server and at your project.
+###Note .NET versions must be the same on the server and at your project.